-The better-defined your targets and goals, the greater the likelihood you will select the right model for your needs – and therefore an increased likelihood you are successful in meeting your objectives.
-Specifically, ensure the model was built using the level of detail and requirements that supports your primary purpose.
+The better-defined your targets and goals, the greater the likelihood you will select the right model for your needs – and therefore an increased likelihood you will be successful in meeting your objectives.
+Specifically, ensure the model was built using the level of detail that supports your primary purpose.

 Key Takeaway: Clearly define your targets and goals.
 An “operational definition” is one that includes a specific measurement metric.
 For example, “all bariatric surgery prospects must have one or more diagnostic codes within the past three years indicating they are overweight or obese.”
 Additionally, ensure you have access to – and select from – multiple model types so as to employ analytics specific to a scenario: a consumer acquisition model is not intended for the same audience, nor goals, as a patient upsell model.

 What is good data?
 The “best” data is both recent and “clean.”
 Data, whether it be consumer data from outside vendors or patient and physician data sourced from internal databases (EHR, HCRM, Credentialing System, etc.), should be as recent, and matched, cleaned, scrubbed, etc., as possible.

 Find out when your data sources were last updated and confirm the standard update schedule.
 Also, ask for data summaries (audits, population reports, etc.) to ascertain depth, breadth, and fill rate of data elements.
 In addition, make sure to inquire about data cleansing and matching processes, as well as how outliers and disparate cases are handled.

 Finally, whenever possible, use data that include standardized recodes.
 These are variables/fields that are clean and free of outliers that most vendors have available.